 - Possible compromise of security and sensitive data

-- Technical difficulties on the user’s and the facilitator’s side: slow and/or unreliable internet connection, unfamiliarity with technology, hard to use interface etc.
+- Technical difficulties on the user’s and the facilitator’s side: slow and/or unreliable Internet connection, unfamiliarity with technology, hard to use interface, etc.

-- A high drop of rate, low completion
+- A high drop-off rate, low completion

 - Possible data corruption